How to Build a Vibrant Company Culture

 Why it helps and when you need it

 Understanding the benefits that establishing a workplace culture can afford your business is crucial if you want to have a thriving business.
 As mentioned above, the baby boomers are retiring, and your company is now looking to attract a new generation of talent.
-Emily states that this millennial line of workers doesn't want to feel like they clock in at 8 am and out at 5 pm just to go home and then do it all over again the next day.
+Our coordinator states that this millennial line of workers doesn't want to feel like they clock in at 8 am and out at 5 pm just to go home and then do it all over again the next day.
 She also stresses that because there is so much time spent working, that working together and for a shared purpose is the key to culture.

 This doesn’t necessarily mean in-house work, as telecommuting is becoming more and more prevalent, but being of a similar mindset when working with people can create opportunities for people to be more open, share ideas, and ultimately come up with winning strategies, products, and sales tactics.
 You can accomplish this through communication of the company's mission, values, and goals.